zk-phi/company-dwim/Readme.markdown

 - `company-preview-*` frontends are integrated to `company-dwim-frontend`

-- `company-selection-default` is not disabled
+- `company-selection-default` is not disabled, so that
   - `RET` can also perform completion
   - first tooltip item looks like selected by default
-  - completion is finished when pressing `TAB` with only one candidate
+  - completion is automatically finished when pressing `TAB` with sole candidate

 ## Usage